 The village of Possagno was handed over to allied French troops for its defense.

 On Christmas 1917, during the last phase of the “Battaglia d’arresto”, a medium caliber grenade mistakenly hit the Gypsotheca and destroyed the roof and damaged the plaster collection.
 Some of these were reduced to ash and almost a hundred were ruined.

 As soon as the war was over and the roof had been repaired, the curator and protector of the Gypsotheca, Stefano Serafin, invested in a thorough restoration project that was able to salvage most of the plasters.
 So, the Museum was able to reopen in 1922, just in time to celebrate the 100th anniversary of the artist’s death (1757-1822).

 Inside the damaged Gypsotheca, after 1918, Historic archive – Museum Gypsotheca Antonio Canova

 Who was Giovanni Battista Sartori Canova?

-When Antonio Canova passed away, his brother decided to leave Rome and moved to Possagno, even if he was offered many prestigious seats as a churchman.
+When Antonio Canova passed away, his brother decided to leave Rome, despite the fact he was offered many honorary posts, and moved to Possagno.

 It was probably this decision that made Possagno what it is today.
-Thanks to his efforts, the Temple of Possagno was completed, the best plaster casts were collected from the artist’s workshop in Rome and taken to Possagno, and a dedicated museum was built.
-The Museum, together with the Birthplace of Canova, were then donated to the Municipality of Possagno with the explicit request of maintaining and preserving the Canovian heritage.
+Thanks to his efforts, the Temple of Possagno was completed, the best plaster models were moved from the artist’s workshop in Rome to Possagno, and a dedicated museum was built.
+The Museum, together with the Canova’s birth house, were then donated to the Municipality of Possagno with the explicit request of maintaining and preserving Canovian heritage.